The 11 Best Big Island Farm Tours You Won’t Want to Miss

 This Big Island farm tour is popular with those who have a late afternoon or evening flight.
 You can spend an informative hour or more at The Vanillerie with the airport across the highway.

-At the end of the tour, you get to enjoy a serving of vanilla ice cream (delicious!) and visit their gift shop where they sell a number of different things, including a vanilla extraction kit.
+At the end of the tour, you get to enjoy a serving of vanilla ice cream (delicious!) and visit their gift shop, where they sell a number of different things, including a vanilla extraction kit.
 Even if you can’t make a tour, a trip to their gift shop before your flight is worth the stop.

 Big Island Farms

-Location: Honokaa
+- Location: Honokaa (East Hawaii)

-Tour length: 1 hour
+- Tour length: 1 hour

 Taste fresh fruit and learn about regenerative design concepts on this privately guided farm tour.
 Big Island Farms is a 64-acre farm just 5 miles from Honokaa and is home to over 200 species of edible and medicinal plants (including macadamia nuts!).